miguel-rg/triadic-influence/README.md

 This repository contains the scripts that reproduce the results presented in our paper:

-Triadic influence as a proxy for compatibility in social relationships, Ruíz-García<sup>*</sup>, M., Ozaita<sup>*</sup>, J., Pereda, M., Alfonso, A., Branas-Garza, P., Cuesta, J. A., and Sánchez, A., Proceedings of the National Academy of Sciences, XXX
+Triadic influence as a proxy for compatibility in social relationships, Ruíz-García<sup>*</sup>, M., Ozaita<sup>*</sup>, J., Pereda, M., Alfonso, A., Branas-Garza, P., Cuesta, J. A., and Sánchez, A., Proceedings of the National Academy of Sciences, 120 (13) e2215041120

 the data collected in this work is hosted here: